 If you want to find yourself, lose your self in the service of others.
 You’ll find yourself.

-The ashram in Ahmedabad is well connected with villages, communities and other non-profit organization across the state.
+The ashram in Ahmedabad is well connected with villages, communities, and other non-profit organizations across the state.
 I participated in various volunteering activities designed on the philosophy of Gandhi.
 I served with people from across the globe that helped me to widen my perspective.
 I not only learned about selfless service but also about non-violence, forgiveness, compassionate communication, kindness, gratitude, and compassion.
 The best part is that I also find a living legend who — according to me — is Gandhi of today’s time.

 Gandhi was an Indian leader with clarity and insight.
 I don’t know how the world sees him but for me, he has been a messiah.
-There are many things to be learned from this man.
+There’re many things to be learned from this man.

 - Leadership by example: He didn’t simply preach — he lived out what he believed.
 He lived by five pillars of non-violence — respect, understanding, acceptance, appreciation, and compassion.
-Although he was as flawed a human as any of us, he did his best to live by those pillars.
+Although he was as flawed as any human, he did his best to live by those pillars.
 This is exactly why he was so successful.
-He approached everyone, no matter their anger, no matter their prejudice against him or his people, with kindness and respect.
+He treated everyone, no matter their anger, no matter their prejudice against him, with kindness and respect.

-- Importance of persistence: You can see the power of persistence in every part of his life, including his diet — he would endure periods of fasting in order to increase in discipline.
+- Importance of persistence: You can see the power of persistence in every part of his life, including his diet — he would endure periods of fasting to increase in discipline.
 He applied this principle to larger and larger endeavors, never giving up his task to free India, even in the face of hardship and setbacks.
-Remember—India wasn’t freed over the course of a day, a month, or a year.
+Remember, India wasn’t freed over a day, a month, or a year.
 It took him several years of carefully non-violent activism to reach his goal, putting aside all worldly comforts while enduring harsh words, imprisonment, and beatings.

 - Radical perspective: He believed that anger was a gift.
-You’d never know it, but perhaps the persistence was fuelled by an intense anger at injustice.
-Except this wasn’t an unbridled anger that lashed out when provoked.
-No — this was an anger that focused, that pushed, that helped him remain on the path he set out on, no matter how difficult things became.
+You’d never know it, but perhaps the persistence was fueled by intense anger at injustice.
+Except this wasn’t unbridled anger that lashed out when provoked.
+No — this was anger that focused, that pushed, that helped him remain on the path he set out on, no matter how difficult things became.
 He knew how to cultivate anger into doing something that would crush injustice and achieve freedom.

 - Strength lies in forgiveness: He promoted the fact that forgiveness is more important and useful than punishment.
 He believed in reform, as a restorative justice format.
-Indeed, it takes much more strength of character to forgive someone who has wronged you than to punish them for that wrong.
+It takes much more strength to forgive someone who has wronged you than to punish.
 This is a concept that is difficult in our contemporary era — we like to think that might makes right, that we must respond with force when someone insults us, lest we become weak.
-But in reality, the one who hits back is weaker than the one who simply forgives.
-When we engage in revenge rather than forgiveness, we hurt one another in an endless cycle of emotional and physical violence.
+But in authenticity, the one who hits back is weaker than the one who forgives.
+When we involve in revenge rather than forgiveness, we hurt one another in an infinite cycle of emotional and physical violence.

 - Understand your value: Despite his austere lifestyle, he saw the value within himself, just as he saw it in others.
 He humbly recognized his talents and skills, and because of this, he was able to put them to full use.
-Being humble doesn’t mean that we lessen ourselves — it simply means that we don’t overestimate our own importance in the context of the world around us.
-Every person has value as a human being, as well as a unique set of skills that make them valuable in a special way.
-Recognizing this is a big step along the path to kindness.
+Being humble doesn’t mean that we lessen ourselves — it simply means that we don’t overestimate our importance in the context of the world around us.
+We all have value as a human being, as well as an exclusive set of skills that make them valuable in an unusual way.
+Recognizing this is a big step on the path to kindness.

 - Means over ends: Overall, the most important lesson we can take from his life is that the means are more important than the ends.
 He worked so hard at pioneering nonviolent resistance because he knew that violence begets violence.
-If we use evil means to accomplish something good, we get only more evil in the end.
+If we use evil means to achieve something good, we get only more evil in the end.
 More than anything, this is the lesson that our modern world needs to internalize.
-Evil means are never justified—we cannot be split between both good and evil.
+Evil means are never justified.
 It’s only through kindness, respect, and forgiveness that good truly wins.

-I have met so many people who have different views on Gandhi and his philosophies.
-It’s alright because I believe no ones knows everything about him.
+I’ve met so many people who have different views on Gandhi and his philosophies.
+It’s alright because I believe no one knows everything about him.
 We all are filled with half knowledge.

 For four years, I also had my experiments with truth.
-Like Gandhi, I also got an opportunity to the look inside, fight for injustice, help the needy and BE THE CHANGE!
-Obviously, all of this can only be done with the support of like-minded people.
+Like Gandhi, I also got an opportunity to look inside, fight for injustice, help the needy, and BE THE CHANGE!
+All of this can only be done with the support of like-minded people.

-I was fortunate to meet many living Gandhians in my journey and share enlightening conversations with them.
-One of them actually told me the reason why Tagore gave Gandhi the tag of Mahatma to this man.
-I am sure you’ll never know this one until you read that blog post or know Gandhi in and out!
+I’m fortunate to have met many living Gandhians in my journey and share enlightening conversations with them.
+One of them told me the reason why Tagore gave Gandhi the tag of Mahatma to this man.
+I’m sure you’ll never know this one until you read that blog post or know Gandhi in and out!